 Don’t get fancy with your storage

-OK, so those are not Marie Kondo’s words, but it is essentially her message.
+OK, that may not be part of the official tidying up with Marie Kondo steps, but it is essentially her message.

 You don’t have to get fancy with your storage solutions.
 You can use pretty shoeboxes in your dresser drawers as drawer dividers.